Tamsulosin (Flomax) - Complete Drug Information

 Tamsulosin (Flomax) dose in Children

-• Oral: 0.4 mg once daily given at bedtime
+• Oral administration of 0.4 mg once daily at bedtime.

-• The mean effective dose is 0.4 mg daily
+• The mean effective dose observed in studies is 0.4 mg daily, with the maximum reported daily dose being 0.8 mg.

 Tamsulosin (Flomax) Pregnancy Risk Factor: C